 - Attending school or have received a diploma or GED

 - Mature enough to function as an adult

 Ultimately, the court will consider whether emancipation is in the minor's best interests.
 If the child can't provide their own financial support and must rely on the minor's parents, for example, emancipation may not be in the minor's best interests.

 Once you've achieved emancipation, whether automatically or through a court decree, you'll generally have the right to, among other things:

-- Reside apart from your parents where you wish;
+- Live apart from your parents where you wish

-However, these rights are still subject to the laws of your state and minimum age requirements still apply to certain rights like the right to vote and obtain a driver's license.
+These rights are still subject to the laws of your state, and minimum age requirements still apply to certain rights like the right to vote and get a driver's license.

 Questions About the Automatic Emancipation of Minors?
 Contact a Family Law Attorney

-It can be quite difficult to know where to turn for useful advice about becoming an emancipated minor, especially since the laws differ from state to state.
-Before pursuing this very serious legal process -- which will give you the rights and responsibilities of an adult -- consider contacting a family law attorney who can guide you through the process.
+It can be pretty difficult to know where to turn for helpful advice about becoming an emancipated minor, especially since the laws differ from state to state.
+Before pursuing this very serious legal process, which will give you the rights and responsibilities of an adult, consider contacting an attorney who can guide you through the process.